DIPlib/diplib/doc/src/features.md

 For more information, see \ref dip::MomentAccumulator::SecondOrder.

-These values are reported in physical units, anisotropic pixels are taken into account.
+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units, else pixel sizes are ignored.
+Note that we don't handle different units along different axes here because none of the uses of the tensor would make sense.

 \subsection binary_moments_Inertia Inertia
 Moments of inertia of the binary object, the eigenvalues of the tensor computed by